HedvigInsurance/racoon/CONTRIBUTING.md

 ## Web standards and Accessibility

 One of our design principles is "Be inclusive".
-This means we should build accessible web sites.
+This means we should build accessible websites.
 The easiest way to achieve this is to stay close to standards and write semantic HTML.

 No matter what, the end goal is **predictable web behaviour**.
 It should not matter which device, input method, or assistive technology a user uses to access our sites.

-## Solving problems

-There's no platform we would rather develop for than the web.
-Therefore we approach problems using this approach:

-1. Use built-in web/browser solutions.
-How far can we get? (`<select>`, `<form>`)

-1. Use custom but W3C/WCAG compliant (probably 3rd party) solution (`<form>` + `event.preventDefault()`)

-1. Explore a custom solution (Embark)

 ## File and Directory structure

 The general [code organization guidelines](https://www.notion.so/hedviginsurance/Code-organization-ac87b6ec9ec5401aafb387a566dfeb86?pvs=4) are documented in Notion.
 We've taken some inspiration from Josh Comeau's [Delightful File/Directory Structure](https://www.joshwcomeau.com/react/file-structure), however, we have made quite a few changes to fit our needs.

+### NextJs pages router

+Keep as little code as possible under `src/pages` - most things should be in `src/components`

-### Next.js-layer
+### NextJs app router

-Aim to contain all Next.js specific logic under the `/pages` folder.
-This means that we should build things under e.g. `/components` in a way so they could be copied over to a non-Next.js based project without major changes.

-Examples:

-- Handle `req`, `res`, `context` objects directly inside `/pages`
-- Manage cookies inside `/pages`
-- Manage `<Head>` and meta-tags inside `/pages`
-- Style components inside `/components`

-Exceptions:

-- `useRouter`, `<Image>`, and other are used throughout the project.
+Singe-use modules should be co-located at their use site inside `src/app` (https://nextjs.org/docs/app/building-your-application/routing/colocation#split-project-files-by-feature-or-route)

+Reused components should be located in `src/appComponents`

 ## Commits and Branches